2024 Solar Incentives Guide for Sweden, NY - Tax Credits & Rebates

 The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
 Homeowners can now qualify for a credit equal to 30% of the total solar system installation costs for projects started after January 1, 2022, and completed before the end of 2032.
 The percentage will then begin to decrease annually until the Clean Energy Credit ends in 2035.
 Beginning in 2023, it will also be easier to obtain credits for energy storage systems with the new act.

 More information about the new Inflation Reduction Act can be found here.
-Your local Sweden solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+Your local Sweden solar panel company can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives